American Journal of Physics®

-When you later submit your production-ready editable manuscript, replace the temporary information in your citation to say, for example, "See the script in supplementary material at [url to be inserted by AIPP]."
-If there is more than one supplementary file, put all files, and a plain-text "readme.txt" file that describes them, into a single zip folder and upload it with your final submission.
-There is currently a 100 MB limit on uploads via the AJP submission page, so please consult the editor if you need to submit supplementary materials that are larger than this.
+There is currently a 100 MB limit on uploads via the AJP submission page, so please consult the editor if you need to submit supplemental materials that are larger than this.
 All supplemental material is posted online exactly as provided by the author.
 AIP Publishing makes no changes to the supplemental material files, including text editing or file conversion.
 All supplemental material for publication must be approved by the Journal Editor as part of a manuscript's normal review process.
 The author retains full rights to the supplemental material.